-Guy Cotten - more than 50 years in all weather
+Guy Cotten - for more than 55 years

 1964 : Success at sea

 We started conquering the seas in fishing ports.
 At the time oilskins were made of coated cotton and they were heavy, lacked comfort and really did not last.
 Guy Cotten observed this close at hand, in Concarneau, and together with his wife, they worked on creating tougher clothing made of PVC.
 The lightness of the fabric meant they could double the thicknesses and even triple it around the knees.
 This was a revolution on the docks.
 This newfound comfort was acknowledged and the clothing lasted three times longer.
 The craftsman became a salesman in the evening and on Saturdays, as well as marketing his goods from boat to boat in the harbours of south Finistère.

 From 1965 to 1970: Once upon a time, a fine garment was designed!

 Later to become the emblem of the company, with these words you could begin the story of the creation of:

 The story starts on the banks of the Aven, near Concarneau.
 The Rosbras-Brigneau sailing school was in full swing.
 This was in 1966.
 The centre’s manager, Yvon Hémery, asked his friend Guy Cotten, to think how he would design practical clothing for sailing.
 At the time, only jackets with poppers or pea-jackets that could be pulled on over the head were available on the market.
 Not very practical!

 A few days and nights’ thought later and the learners at the centre were testing the first waterproof oilskin jackets.
 The ROSBRAS was born!